 While a proprietor can keep all the profits in a sole proprietorship, he also has the option to share the profit with a few employees.
 A sole proprietor doesn't have to discuss this with any business partners.

-A sole proprietor owner can also choose to stop business operations at any time.
-The process is easy to do, with a few documents necessary and the timeframe is shortened.
+A sole proprietor can also choose to stop business operations at any time.
+The process is easy to do.
+Only a few documents are necessary, and the timeframe is shortened.

 Disadvantages of a Sole Proprietorship

-- Sole proprietor is responsible for all monies and debt for a business, even under a separate marketing name.
+- Sole proprietors are responsible for all monies and debt for a business, even under a separate marketing name.

 - Sole proprietors' money is generally tied into the business.
 There usually is no legal separation between personal funds and business funds.
 This can become a problem if the owner faces legal actions about the business.
 Personal funds can be at risk for a sole proprietor.

-- Pressure and Time - A sole proprietor faces the disadvantage of working too hard on the business.
-It’s a possibility that his personal life and family life could suffer.
+- A sole proprietorships may come at the cost of increased pressure and time demands.
+A sole proprietor faces the disadvantage of working too hard on the business.
+It's a possibility that his personal life and family life could suffer.
 Vacation time can be interrupted by word demands.

-- A business set up as a sole proprietorship is not taxed, as the profits and losses are assumed by the sole proprietor.
+- Since a business set up as a sole proprietorship is not taxed corporately, the profits and losses are assumed by the sole proprietor.

-It doesn’t take a lot of time and effort to set up a sole proprietorship in your state.
-Post your legal need and try searching for a legal pro in UpCounsel’s marketplace for your business setup.
-Lawyers on the UpCounsel platform have experience setting up sole proprietorships, LLCs, corporations, non-profit organizations, and more!
-Let them do the work right for you!
+If you need help weighing the advantages and disadvantages of a sole proprietorship, you can post your legal need on UpCounsel's marketplace.
+Lawyers on the UpCounsel platform have experience setting up sole proprietorships, LLCs, corporations, non-profit organizations, and more.
+Let them do the work for you!